Subhash Ghai

-In 1982, he started Mukta Arts Private Limited which, in 2000, became a public company, with Subhash Ghai as its executive chairman.
-In 2006, he received the National Film Award for Best Film on Other Social Issues for producing the social problem film Iqbal.
-The same year he founded the Whistling Woods International film and media institution in Mumbai.
-In 2015, he received the IIFA Award for Outstanding Contribution to Indian Cinema.
+In 1982, Ghai founded Mukta Arts, which became a public company in 2000, with Ghai serving as its executive chairman.
+In 2006, he received the National Film Award for Best Film on Other Social Issues for producing Iqbal, a film addressing social issues.
+That same year, he established Whistling Woods International, a film and media institution in Mumbai.
+In 2015, Ghai was honoured with the IIFA Award for Outstanding Contribution to Indian Cinema.
+His films are noted for their iconic characters, grand sets, dramatic climaxes, and themes of divine justice and duty.

 Early life

-Born in Nagpur, India, Subhash Ghai's father was a dentist in Delhi.
+Ghai was born in Nagpur, Maharashtra, India.
+His father was a dentist in Delhi.
+Ghai's father had moved to Delhi from Punjab following the 1947 partition.
 Ghai graduated in commerce from Rohtak, Haryana, and then went to pursue graduation in Cinema from the Film and Television Institute of India, Pune.

 Career

-In an interview with Rajya Sabha TV, Ghai recounted that after passing out from FTII, he came to Bombay, but was not allowed to enter any studio as he was unknown.
+In an interview with Rajya Sabha TV, Ghai recounted that after graduated from FTII, he came to Bombay, but was not allowed to enter any studio as he was unknown.
 He then read self help books like Dale Carnegie's How to Win friends and influence people, and used techniques given in it to help him try and enter the film industry.
 At the same time, he learnt of and entered a United Producers Filmfare talent contest.
 Of the 5,000 participants, three people were selected in it, he, Rajesh Khanna and Dheeraj Kumar.
 While Khanna received a role soon after, Ghai received a role a year later.